EMERALD NECKLACE GREENWAY:

 Note; Turn left to check out Scarboro Hill.
 Follow the paved road up a slight hill to the top of Scarborough Hill.
 It's about 0.3 miles to the top, where you'll see a semi circle stone wall containing historical plaques describing the park's origins and views of the park.
 Again, all overgrown.

 Continuing along the cement trail you'll come to Scarborough Pond.
 Take a left along the paved trail and you'll pass through a forest of Beech trees.
 You then cross over the pond via a stone bridge and continue straight.
 When you come to a black gate, bear left on the paved road that is closed to traffic.
 This is Circuit Drive.
 You'll get another nice view of the golf course on your left and there will be picnic tables to your right.
 You climb a small hill and come to the William Devine Golf Club House at 2 miles.
-Travel between the club house and parking lot out to Circuit Drive and head left along the paved path back to the Valley Gates parking lot for a 2.5 mile loop.
+Travel between the club house and parking lot out to Circuit Drive and head left along the paved path back to the Valley Gates parking lot for a 2.5 mile Loop.

 For The Playstead Loop; Head past the black gate at the rear of the parking lot and turn right.
 Follow the paved path left along the Zoo entrance to an old stone shelter.
 Head right across the road, then left along the paved path which now follows Pierpont Rd.
 The Playstead is across the road and zoo along your right.
 You'll come to the Franklin Park Zoo's rear entrance at 0.3 miles.
 Two huge statutes guard the zoo's entrance.
 Directly across from the entrance is Playstead Rd, which is closed to traffic.
 Proceed down this road and at a ½ mile, you'll be in front of "White" Schoolboy Stadium